 The Accreditation Program involves a comprehensive review of the critical elements that assure a banking department's ability to discharge its responsibilities through an investigation of its administration and finances, personnel policies and practices, training programs, examination policies and practices, supervisory procedures, and statutory powers.
 In setting high standards, CSBS is supporting public interest goals by identifying highly competent state banking departments and strengthening the capabilities of all departments.

-The Arkansas State Bank Department first became accredited on August 8, 1988 and received its fifth certificate of re-accreditation on April 28, 2014, certifying that the department maintains the highest standards and practices in state banking supervision.
+The Arkansas State Bank Department first became accredited on August 8, 1988 and received its sixth certificate of re-accreditation on April 2, 2019, certifying that the department maintains the highest standards and practices in state banking supervision.
 Annual self-examination reviews are submitted to the CSBS Performance Standards Committee (PSC).
 The PSC assembles a Review Team of veteran state and federal regulators to perform on-site reviews during the accreditation or re-accreditation process.
 The recommendations of the Review Team are then presented to an Audit Team assembled by the PSC Staff Director.
 PSC members then analyze the Review Team report and Audit Team findings to make a final accreditation decision.
 Re-accreditation reviews are conducted every 5 to 7 years from the initial accreditation.